-One of my favourite writers finds a particularly difficult nail and hits in squarely on the head in his most recent article, and asks a questions that will be sure to have Daily Mail readers choking on their Nescafé: Today,
+One of my favourite writers finds a particularly difficult nail and hits in squarely on the head in his most recent article, and asks a questions that will be sure to have Daily Mail readers choking on their Nescafé: Today, in the political discourse of the west, it is almost

 I was having a conversation with a colleague yesterday and the topic of retirement came up.
-It’s likely that I’ll be unable to retire until I’m 68 (thanks Government peoples!) which leaves me with another 25 years of working life
+It’s likely that I’ll be unable to retire until I’m 68 (thanks Government peoples!) which leaves me with another 25 years of working life to dredge through.
+Then it occurred to me that I’ve

 I have a lot to be happy about at the moment.
 I have an amazing wife – I am so lucky to have her – and a healthy, beautiful daughter.
 I love my girls more than anything.
-We live in
+We live in a nice part of the UK (Beeston in Nottingham) and

 A friend of mine had been working for Nortel for a number of years and found out in March that he was going to be made redundant.
 This is a sad story in itself, but it’s made worse by the way that Nortel’s administrators Ernst and Young have implemented these redundancies.